PACS GROUP SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead ...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Nov.
-19, 2024 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until January 13, 2025 to file lead plaintiff applications in a securities class action lawsuit against PACS Group, Inc. (NYSE: PACS), if they purchased or otherwise acquired the Company's (a) common stock pursuant and/or traceable to the registration statement and prospectus (collectively, the“Registration Statement”) issued in connection with the Company's April 2024 initial public offering (“IPO” or the“Offering”); and/or (b) securities between April 11, 2024 and November 5, 2024 inclusive (the“Class Period”).
-This action is pending in the United States District Court for the Southern District of New York.
+NEW ORLEANS, Nov.
+22, 2024 /PRNewswire/ -- Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until January 13, 2025 to file lead plaintiff applications in securities class action lawsuits against PACS Group, Inc. (NYSE: PACS ), if they purchased or otherwise acquired the Company's a) securities between April 11, 2024 and November 5, 2024 inclusive (the "Class Period"), and/or b) shares pursuant and/or traceable to the registration statement and prospectus (collectively, the "Registration Statement") issued in connection with the Company's April 2024 initial public offering ("IPO"), and/or the Company's September 2024 secondary public offering ("SPO").
+These actions are pending in the United States District Court Southern District of New York.

 What You May Do

-If you purchased shares of PACS as above and would like to discuss your legal rights and how this case might affect you and your right to recover for your economic loss, you may, without obligation or cost to you, contact KSF Managing Partner Lewis Kahn toll-free at 1-877-515-1850 or via email (...), or visit to learn more.
-If you wish to serve as a lead plaintiff in this class action, you must petition the Court by January 13, 2025 .
+If you purchased or otherwise acquired shares of PACS as above and would like to discuss your legal rights and how these cases might affect you and your right to recover for your economic loss, you may, without obligation or cost to you, contact KSF Managing Partner Lewis Kahn toll-free at 1-877-515-1850 or via email ([email protected] ), or visit to learn more.
+If you wish to serve as a lead plaintiff in the class actions, you must petition the Courts by January 13, 2025 .

 PACS and certain of its executives are charged with failing to disclose material information in the Registration Statement and during the Class Period, violating federal securities laws.